-Changba launched virtual currency earlier that users now can buy virtual flowers to gift to singers.
+Changba launched virtual currency earlier that users now can buy virtual flowers to reward singers.
 Chen Hua, founder and CEO of Changba, said it, besides being a step toward monetization, was meant to meet users’ demand, when I sat down with him at our ChinaBang 2013.

-Now it sounds like an online game that players pay for in-game virtual items or privileges.
 When it comes to ARPU, however, he doesn’t think Changba, as a mobile KTV app, can make that much money from a user as real-time video show services who make money from virtual item sales, such as 9158.
 His reasoning is male users, who make up 9158’s major audiences, would like to pay more, while a majority of users on Changba are female.
-All said, Changba is like a casual game while 9158 is an MMORPG.

 Producing local stars has been a goal Mr. Chen’s.
 With local stars, singers will have separate markets, interacting with fans offline or organizing local concerts.
 What’s more, there will be more chart slots for sale.
 Considering localization, the local charts may not only be based on popularity but take other factors into consideration, Chen says.